araskavakli/lovelocal/README.md

 ![Love Local](/img/LoveLocal.png "Love Local")

-Just like anywhere else in the world where, many local businesses in Porto are also experiencing financial difficulties during COVID-19 outbreak.
-Most of these stores either do not have a website, or do not offer online purchase to their customers.
+Just like anywhere else in the world where, many local businesses in Porto are also experiencing financial difficulties during COVID-19 pandemic.
+Most of these stores either do not have a website, or do not offer online purchase option to their customers.

 Love Local is an online marketplace for local stores aiming to support businesses in Porto which are affected by the pandemic.
 The web app lists stores near the user coordinates and mark them on the map.
 User can increase or decrease the search radius and load more stores.
 User can also view the customized pages of the shops and access information such as contact details, payment options and reviews (ongoing project).